 If the corneal transplant has already been done and the patient is not seeing very well, what can be done?
 If the cornea is clear and there is no rejection and the retina is normal, meaning there is irregular corneal distortion (post corneal transplant astigmatism), what can be done?

-The special laser available at Laser Eye Centre can reshape the cornea so that vision can be improved rather than repeating a complete corneal transplant.
-Dr. Joshi, medical director of Laser Eye Centre, is a pioneer of corneal transplant surgery in East Africa, for more than three decades.
+With the latest technology of C-Ten Laser available at Laser Eye Centre we can reshape the old corneal transplant and remove irregularities of the cornea so that vision can be improved rather than repeating a complete corneal transplant.

-Laser Eye Centre’s Medical Director Dr. Mukesh Joshi is a pioneer of keratoplasty in East Africa and has been performing transplants in Kenya for the last three decades.
-Laser Eye Centre was also the first centre to carry out Deep Lamellar Keratoplasty as well as being the only centre offering Laser assisted CLAT Keratoplasty.
+Laser Eye Centre’s Medical Director Dr. Mukesh Joshi is a pioneer of Keratoplasty in East Africa and has been performing transplants in Kenya for the last three decades.
+Laser Eye Centre was also the first centre to carry out Penetrating Keratoplasty as well as being the only Centre in East and Central Africa offering Laser assisted Corneal Transplant (CLAT).